New bounds on the maximum number of edges in $k$-quasi-planar graphs: Abstract

 \section{Abstract}

 A topological graph is \emph{$k$-quasi-planar} if it does not contain $k$ pairwise crossing edges.
-An old conjecture states that for every fixed $k$, the maximum number of edges in a $k$-quasi-planar graph on $n$ vertices is $O(n)$.
-Fox and Pach showed that every $k$-quasi-planar graph with $n$ vertices and no pair of edges intersecting in more than $O(1)$ points has at most $n(\frac{\log n}{\log k})^{O(\log k)}$ edges.
-We improve this upper bound to $2^{\alpha(n)^c}n\log n$, where $\alpha(n)$ denotes the inverse Ackermann function, and $c$ depends only on $k$.
-We also show that every $k$-quasi-planar graph with $n$ vertices and every two edges have at most one point in common has at most $O(n\log n)$ edges.
+A 20-year-old conjecture asserts that for every fixed $k$, the maximum number of edges in a $k$-quasi-planar graph on $n$ vertices is $O(n)$.
+Fox and Pach showed that every $k$-quasi-planar graph with $n$ vertices has at most $n(\log n)^{O(\log k)}$ edges.
+We improve this upper bound to $2^{\alpha(n)^c}n\log n$, where $\alpha(n)$ denotes the inverse Ackermann function and $c$ depends only on $k$, for $k$-quasi-planar graphs in which any two edges intersect in a bounded number of points.
+We also show that every $k$-quasi-planar graph with $n$ vertices in which any two edges have at most one point in common has at most $O(n\log n)$ edges.
 This improves the previously known upper bound of $2^{\alpha(n)^c}n\log n$ obtained by Fox, Pach, and Suk.